This page sets out the terms and conditions of membership of the

 have asked us to collect from a specific account and our request is

-returned by your bank as 'unpaid' on more than three occasions, we will
+returned by your bank as 'unpaid' on more than two occasions, we will

 ask you for details of another bank account from which the BDA can